AIO1/PrimeNGTableReusableComponent/README.md

 - [Visual Studio Code](https://code.visualstudio.com/Download): Used for development in the frontend.
 - [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/): Used for development in the backend API of ASP.NET Core.
 Make sure to select and install the ASP.NET component and the .NET 8 framework (should be already selected) during the installation process, since both things are needed for the API to run.
 - [Node.js](https://nodejs.org/en/download/package-manager): For being able to run in development the Angular application.
 It is strongly recomended that you manage your Node.js with [NVM](https://github.com/nvm-sh/nvm).
 - [Microsoft SQL Server](https://www.microsoft.com/en-us/sql-server/sql-server-downloads): The database engine that will store all the data and perform all the query operations.
-This actually is optional since with a few modifications in the code, it should with other database engines, but if this is your first time, it is strongly recomended that you use Microsoft SQL Server.
+This actually is optional since with a few modifications in the code, it should work with other database engines, but if this is your first time, it is strongly recomended that you use this database engine.
 - (Optional) [DBeaver](https://dbeaver.io/download/): Used for being able to manage the databases with a user interface.
 Works with a wide variety of database engines.
 Other database management softwares should work, but this is the one I normally use.